 We are currently experiencing the calm of the fall season with leaves changing color.
 Before you know it, you will be thrown into the hustle and bustle of the holiday rush.
 And with the holiday season comes the stress of shopping, planning family get-togethers and traveling.
-With so much on your to-do list, it can often lead to recurrent headaches–what a pain!
+With so much on your to-do list, it can often lead to recurrent headaches.
+So, how do you improve your headache pain?

 According to the World Health Organization, headaches are the most common disorder of the nervous system with one-half of the population worldwide experiencing at least one headache each year.
 While many people might assume headaches are caused by caffeine withdrawal, lack of sleep and stress, there are a multitude of other variables at play here.
 However, one thing can help: Physical therapy.